UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-service-request.md

 **Usages:**

-* Use this Profile: [RS Bundle — EMS Submission](StructureDefinition-rs-bundle-ems.md) and [RS Bundle — ONEISS Submission](StructureDefinition-rs-bundle-oneiss.md)
+* Use this Profile: [Road Safety Bundle — EMS Submission](StructureDefinition-rs-bundle-ems.md) and [Road Safety Bundle — ONEISS Submission](StructureDefinition-rs-bundle-oneiss.md)
-* Refer to this Profile: [RS Composition — EMS Submission](StructureDefinition-rs-composition-ems.md)
+* Refer to this Profile: [Road Safety Composition — EMS Submission](StructureDefinition-rs-composition-ems.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-service-request)